GeorgSommerer/Bioinformatics-Projects/wgs_nt/README.md

 5. `python3 wgs_nt_analyze_one.py patient_name window_size index_in_bed lowest_score_position` can be run for further analysis of the mutations in a region of interest.
 The index_in_bed can be found in the lowest_scores.bed files of each sibling (for easier access to these values, it might be useful to also write them in the roi_metric.bed file).

 # OUTPUTS
-## in `.patient_name/outputs`:
+## in `patient_name/outputs`:
 - `histogram.png`: A histogram with the distribution of cosine similarities and dot products.
-- lowest_scores.bed: Files containing the chromosome name, the index in the patient_name_intervals.bed file used as the input, the start of the analyzed region, the end of the analyzed region, the position of the 6-mer in the chromosome, as well as various scores.
+- `lowest_scores.bed`: Files containing the chromosome name, the index in the patient_name_intervals.bed file used as the input, the start of the analyzed region, the end of the analyzed region, the position of the 6-mer in the chromosome, as well as various scores.
 It contains n entries which correspond to the 6-mers that have the lowest values in the score that is equal to the file name (e.g. patient_name_Cosine_Similarity_lowest_scores.bed contains the n 6-mers with the lowest cosine similarities).
 - `scores_per_chr/*`: Contains the raw 6-mers for each chromosome with the same column structures as lowest_scores.bed.
 - `low_score_plots/*`: Contains the plots of the regions with entries in lowest_scores.bed.
 The name structure is Begin6mer_Metric_Chromosome_StartPosition_EndPosition_line_plot.png (currently, the name does not indicate the position in lowest_scores.bed; instead, the plots of regions with the lowest scores are created first.
 It might be wise to include this information (as well as Index_in_bed) in the file name).
 ## in `ROI`: